apache/camel-website/content/blog/2020/10/VSCode-LanguageSupport-0.0.28/index.md

 #### Completion for Converters

-Camel Kafka Connector is providing specific Kafka [key](https://kafka.apache.org/documentation/#key.converter) and [value](https://kafka.apache.org/documentation/#value.converter) Converters for some connectors.
+Camel Kafka Connector provides specific Kafka [key](https://kafka.apache.org/documentation/#key.converter) and [value](https://kafka.apache.org/documentation/#value.converter) Converters for some connectors.
 In this case, they are proposed for completion as property value of `key.converter` and `value.converter`.

 ![Completion for Converters](completionConverter.gif "Completion for Converters")

 #### Completion for Transformers

-Camel Kafka Connector is providing specific [Kafka Transformers](https://kafka.apache.org/documentation/#connect_transforms) for some connectors.
+Camel Kafka Connector provides specific [Kafka Transformers](https://kafka.apache.org/documentation/#connect_transforms) for some connectors.
 In this case, they are proposed for completion as property value of `transforms.*.type`.

 ![Completion for Transformers](completionTransformer.gif "Completion for Transformers")